Drivers have been complaining about being unable to achieve their car’s claimed fuel economy for as long as they’ve been filling up their cars.

 Main roads with good quality road surfaces, driven before or after rush hour, are your best bet for excellent fuel economy.
 Also, avoid hills where possible.

-2. Prepare your car
+2. Look after your car

 Follow the manufacturer's servicing schedule, check the condition of tyres and their air pressure, and consider fitting ‘eco-tyres’ next time you need replacements.
 Have the tracking of your wheels checked and keep tyres at the correct air pressure, too.
 Michelin research shows that tyres underinflated by just 15psi can reduce a car’s fuel efficiency by around six per cent.